 Researchers don’t fully understand the exact cause of broken heart syndrome.
 However, they believe a stressful event like a divorce, car accident or job loss can cause it.
-When you react to a physical or emotional stress, your body releases stress hormones in your blood like adrenalin, noradrenalin, epinephrine and norepinephrine.
+When you react to physical or emotional stress, your body releases stress hormones in your blood like adrenaline, noradrenaline, epinephrine and norepinephrine.
 Experts think that these hormones temporarily interfere with your heart’s function.